 The type of analysis to be conducted will depend on the specific issue being assessed.
-In general, the analysis is expected to include pre-and post-contingency simulations of credible contingency events or protected events followed by assessment of the ability to maintain system security or to restore the network to a secure operating state within 30 minutes.
+In general, the analysis is expected to include pre-and post-contingency simulations of system normal conditions and credible contingency events or protected events followed by assessment ofto assess the ability to maintain system security or to restore the network to a secure operating state within 30 minutes.
 This may include thermal and voltage limit studies, dynamic stability studies, voltage reactive margin studies, and more if required.

 RSAS may need to be location-specific to have the desired effect.
 Appropriate margins will be added when assessing NSCAS quantities to account for uncertainties in the power system simulation studies.
+Description of how margins were determined will be recorded in the NSCAS Report.